michelrosettaa/FlowAi/replit.md

 Refraim AI is an AI-powered productivity platform built with Next.js, designed to help users manage tasks, schedules, and emails efficiently.
 It leverages OpenAI's API for intelligent planning, email assistance, and motivational mentoring, aiming to automate routine work and protect deep focus time.
 The platform integrates with Google services (Gmail, Calendar) and uses a PostgreSQL database, deployed on Replit.
 Its core purpose is to enhance personal and professional efficiency by providing a comprehensive suite of AI-driven tools.

 ## Recent Work (Nov 16, 2025)
-**Email Authentication Implementation Attempt**: Multiple iterations attempted to add passwordless email authentication alongside OAuth (Google/Microsoft/Apple).
-Encountered persistent issues:
-- Database connection pool errors with Neon serverless when using Drizzle in NextAuth callbacks
-- JWT session refresh failures causing onboarding loop (middleware keeps seeing onboardingCompleted=false)
-- Onboarding API authentication issues
+**Authentication Finalization**: After multiple attempts to implement passwordless email authentication, the decision was made to use OAuth-only authentication for reliability and industry-standard security.

-**Current State**: OAuth authentication (Google/Microsoft/Apple) works perfectly.
-Email authentication implemented but experiencing onboarding completion loop.
+**Current State**: Clean OAuth authentication (Google/Microsoft/Apple) working perfectly.
+Login page presents three professional OAuth buttons for user sign-in.

 ## User Preferences
 Preferred communication style: Simple, everyday language.